peytoncordero/DRI25/command-line.md

 ## Creating a cheat sheet

 We will create a text file to keep all the commands we learned in this workshop.
-But first, let’s make sure we save it in the `projects` folder by checking our current working directory:
+But first, let's make sure we save it in the `projects` folder by checking our current working directory:

 ```console
 $ pwd